lectron/kosmos/README.md

   Minecraftly is a free and open source (FOSS) Minecraft server plugin to create "Minecraft servers within servers" automagically.
 It is designed & produced from scratch by [Viet Nguyen](https://vi.et), with assistance from friends, developers and helpers from the internet.
 Minecraftly is now community-developed and will be remained free under [GNU GPLv3](LICENSE) license.

-  Minecraftly is compatible with most infrastructures, including but not limited to:
+  Minecraftly is compatible with most infrastructures, including but not limited to:w
   - Single machine
   - Multiple machine cluster
   - Cloud computing infrastructure